Swat-SomeBug/google-benchmark/README.md

 __Note:__ the installed header file is compatible with upstream and can be used as a drop in replacement.
 Other build systems can also consume the header installed by this package without needing to define any additional flags.
 In case the `__COUNTER__` expression is required for some reason, it can be enabled with by passing `-DBENCHMARK_FORCE_COUNTER_INC_TEST` on the command line.

-`google-benchmark` does not support building shared libs on Windows when compiling with MSVC.
-This package will issue an error in case `config.bin.lib=shared`.
-When `config.bin.lib=both`, only `liba{benchmark}` is built.

 ## For dev
 For every new package release where upstream changes `benchmark/benchmark.h`
 - Delete `include/benchmark/benchmark.h`